brisvag/gibberify/README.md

 #### DISCLAIMER:

 This thing is **WIP**.
-Though the program is starting to be usable, it's still in the early stages.
+Though the program is getting to a decent spot, it's still a bit clunky.

 Does anything weird happen?
 Report it using the issue tracker or fix it yourself and send a PR!